ritikakatta24-beep/frontend_task_/README.md

 b-Introductory Message("Download and try Texto before you buy it!")

-c-Download for Mac and Linux *( have used CSS animation here with ColorChange)*
+c-Download for Mac and Linux